Plank salmon sandwich with mustard mayonnaise

 Ingredients

-• 1 side of salmon without skin and bones
+• 1 side of salmon, skinless and boneless

 • Zest and juice of 2 limes